shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 Zajar gasped.
 He peeked outside the door to check on Gra, who was still silently poking the bacon.

 Turning his attention back to the room, Zajar looked under the bed.
 There, hidden under a pile of dust, cobwebs, and bloodstained sheets, was a single silver coin.
 It cuddled up in his hand as he brought it into the daylight.
 A blue shimmer flashed across its face as Zajar examined it.
-He gently placed it in his shoulderbag.
+He gently placed it in his shoulder bag.

 Search complete, he reassembled the door to the best of his ability and relocked it.
 Key back in box, he went to the kitchen to hide it.